 ‘Egg Timer’ is a refreshingly entertaining short story full of acerbic wit and linguistic nerve.
 Its highly contemporary vernacular prods at the seams of analogue and digital life whilst providing a rendition of a community in the ‘new quotidian’ mode of the pandemic.
 The story has many dazzling comic moments and a playful verve for the creative potential of everyday speech.
 The story is also a timeless and rather touching character study, a portrait of a child’s universe, told by a narrator looking back on a Now equally divided by twenty first-century anxieties as by the old xenophobias hovering around the backyard fence.’

 ‘River Story’ evokes Alexis Wright in its embodiment of the experimental and allegorical lyrical.
-The story illustrates the strong matriarchal bonds between three generation of women and the grief, birth and death that is shared between them.
+The story illustrates the strong matriarchal bonds between three generations of women and the grief, birth and death that is shared between them.
 The river in the work’s title is viscerally described, and the story delicately unfolds at the collision of remembering and forgetting places.

 The judges have also commended five other stories: ‘Wait for Me’ by Jasmin McCaughey; ‘I Believe’ by V.S.
 Kumar; ‘Two Africas’ by Jean McNeil; ‘Lucky Charms’ by Jennifer Down; and ‘Bedford Jeune’ by Lauren Sarazen.